 - Amulets and flower garlands hanging from the rear-view mirror.

-- There’s only 1 or 2 cars waiting for the traffic lights to turn green so they can make a right turn, but rather than be second or third in the queue, the next driver stops at the front of the next lane.
+- There are only 1 or 2 cars waiting for the traffic lights to turn green so they can make a right turn, but rather than being second or third in the queue, the next driver stops at the front of the next lane.